 In 2015 the United States finally caught up with the world and began using EMV, or chip cards.
-Having EMV compatible equipment became part of the PCI regulations, with the exception of gas stations, who had a two year extension.
+Having EMV compatible equipment became part of the PCI regulations, with the exception of gas stations, which had a two-year extension.

 The key component of EMV is the chip, which holds the encrypted information on integrated circuits, as well as the magnetic strip.
-As of October 1, 2015 all card issuers shifted the liability to the consumers/business owners.
-Gas stations will have until October 1, 2020 to be EMV compliance for pay at the pump at any point of sale.
+As of October 1, 2015, all card issuers shifted the liability to the consumers/business owners.
+Gas stations will have until October 1, 2020, to be EMV compliant for pay at the pump at any point of sale.